 - Feature-oriented Screenshots: highlight specific features of the game, such as the ability to play against others, collect characters, battle bosses, etcetera.
 This is a powerful design strategy to use if the specific gameplay mechanics aren’t a huge differentiator for your game, but the unique storyline and features are where the competitive advantage lies.

 - Hybrid Screenshots: represent any combination of the above.
 Similar to apps, this style tends to offer the best of all worlds as you can highlight recognizable characters over the backdrop of gameplay in order to attract a wider variety of installers.

-Many game makers choose to use both screenshot types to better promote their apps to potential users.
+Many game makers choose to use multiple screenshot types to promote their apps to potential users.
 But no matter which style you use, keep these things in mind:

 - Highlight the Action: Don’t just show your characters standing around.
 Take screenshots that show them in the heat of the moment.
-These kinds of images have a better chance to convince users to download as they also showcase the main gameplay mechanic.
+These kinds of images have a better chance of convincing users to download as they also showcase the main gameplay mechanics.